neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 This tutorial should be usable with an already running Raspbian Stretch, just skip the burning iso/img part

 Burn the Raspbian Stretch image to the SD Card using Etcher or a similiar tool

+# 1: Update your Raspberry Pi

 Download the scripts from the repo and place them inside `/boot/install/`